 The paths rejoin right after the crossing and lead to the broader Ten Mile Run stream with a nice big beach made up of thousands of flat skipping rocks.
-From here, more snaking and tunneling through cedars to a 3-way intersection representing the loop.
+From here, more snaking and tunneling through cedars to a three-way intersection representing the loop.
 The back portion of the loop unexpectedly opens to a broad, hilly forest with Ten Mile Run nestled in its valley.

 Bicycles are permitted and, with the exception of the stream crossing and a steepish hill in the loop, it was a pretty easy ride for my primary schooler.